ritikgshah/2022FIFA-World-Cup-Predictor/README.md

 2022 FIFA world cup predictor paper.pdf has a detailed write up of my thought process as I approached this question.
 There is an introduction, methods, discussion, results, and conclusion section which is written to explain the models I use, why I use them, and show what I found by using these models.

 Note: This project was coded on Google colab, hence you might see some code for that process.
-The folder can be accessed on this link if you wish to run the project yourself: https://drive.google.com/drive/folders/1Adz_s3R4syPqRTGO-naV7bJ6Yipqlnwq?usp=sharing
+The folder can be accessed on this link if you wish to run the project yourself: https://drive.google.com/drive/folders/1Adz_s3R4syPqRTGO-naV7bJ6Yipqlnwq?usp=sharing The main google colab file can be accessed on this link if it does not work using the google drive link listed above: https://drive.google.com/file/d/1n3iRwMGmrYoeyGSnca0POOz2n1ethjJq/view?usp=sharing